 This document was created for informational purposes only; the opinions expressed are solely those of the author, and do not represent those of HighTower Advisors, LLC or any of its affiliates.

-This is not an offer to buy or sell securities.
-No investment process is free of risk, and there is no guarantee that the investment process or the investment opportunities referenced herein will be profitable.
+This is not an offer to buy or sell securities, nor should anything contained herein be construed as a recommendation or advice of any kind.
+Consult with an appropriately credentialed professional before making any financial, investment, tax or legal decision.
+No investment process is free of risk, and there is no guarantee that any investment process or investment opportunities will be profitable or suitable for all investors.
 Past performance is neither indicative nor a guarantee of future results.
-The investment opportunities referenced herein may not be suitable for all investors.
+You cannot invest directly in an index.

 Insights